 Yearning For An Awning

-In the first instalment of our guest blog series, Clueless in a Caravan talks about why they love their awning and feel that it is an essential piece of kit for their family caravanning trips.
+In the first instalment of our guest blog series, Clueless in a Caravan talks about the love they have for their awning and why they feel it’s an essential piece of kit for their family caravanning trips.

 When we first got into caravanning, one of the main demands I had of our first ‘van was that it had to be small and light.
 I was worried about towing, and we didn’t have the budget to replace our car, so size was critical.
 So, we bought a four-berth that’s really a three-berth with an unladen weight of 850KG and, after a few trips, I no longer feel the need to pack an extra pair of underpants when towing.